frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 However, in a broader sense, it doesn't introduce anything entirely new.
 Instead, it redefines the ways of using existing tools, techniques, and patterns **together**.

-Furthermore, it breathes new life into some old concepts that were forgotten in the post-SPA era.
+Furthermore, it breathes new life into some old concepts that were forgotten in the (post) SPA era.

-But before we delve into the nitty-gritty of what sets apart Next v13+ from its predecessors and competitors, let's quickly recap the evolution of the web, as we need to understand the historical context to see the bigger picture.
+But before we delve into the nitty-gritty of what sets apart Next v13+ from its predecessors and competitors, let's quickly recap the evolution of the web, as we need to understand the historical context to see the full picture.

 ## Historical context